the-moisrex/webpp/README.md

 - Develop a static/dynamic website easily in C++
 - Using other people's already written websites/modules/components in your app
-- Writing long-runnig web apps and store temporary data in variables instead of database (not all languages can do that)
+- Writing long-running web apps and store temporary data in variables instead of database (not all languages can do that)

 ## Why C++?